deepanshs/mrsimulator/docs/introduction/getting_started.rst

 dimension.
 In this example, that spectral dimension has 2048 points, spanning 80 kHz with a reference offset of 6 kHz.

-Next, put the SpinSystem and Method objects together to simulate the spectrum.
+Next, you will bring the SpinSystem and Method objects together and create a Simulator object that will simulate the spectrum.

 Simulator
 ---------

 At the heart of ``mrsimulator`` is the :ref:`simulator_documentation` object, which calculates the NMR spectrum. ``mrsimulator`` performs all calculations in the frequency domain, and all resonance frequencies are calculated in the weakly-coupled (Zeeman) basis for the spin system.

 In the code below, you create a :ref:`simulator_api` object, initialized with your previously defined spin system and method, and then call